levon003/levon003.github.io/_posts/2024-04-11-inference-with-predicted-data.md

 ---

 Inference with predicted data refers to making inferences (causal or otherwise) about a phenomena when some or all of the data we use to make inferences is the result of a predictive algorithm of some kind.
-The dream of using statistcal models to make data collection cheaper has intoxicated many researchers, although the use of predictive models introduces bias.
+The dream of using statistical models to make data collection cheaper has intoxicated many researchers over the years, although the use of predictive models introduces bias.
 Quantifying and correcting that bias remains a long-term open research question.

 I may clean this post up later, but here are a few sources discussing these issues: